AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/DevOps/AWS.md

-# Best-practice EC2 Instance Creation
+# Best-practice EC2 Instance Creation Procedures
 ## Step 1: Generate Key Pair
 > [!code]
 > First go to `Network & Security` and create `key pair`, remember to select `.pem` and save the downloaded file(it only contains `private key`) to a safe local place on your local computer.